Linguistic strategies referring to politicians in the Spanish written press: an analysis of appositive constructions

 Abstract

 This article proposes an empirical study on the naming strategies when referring to politicians.
 More precisely, our analysis is based on a corpus of journalistic articles in contemporary Spanish and gathers a homogeneous set of so-called loose appositive constructions referring to politicians.
 The aim of the study is to provide a structured analysis of the linguistic features of the appositive constructions collected in our database.
 We will argue that the 1084 appositive constructions examined present a predicational relationship.
 We distinguish between three types of predicational appositive constructions: specificational, attributional, and identificational constructions.
 Together with a description of the syntactic and semantic characteristics of these constructions, we also examine their informative role in journalistic articles.
-More precisely, we consider how syntax reflects a di_erent semantic content and a di_erent discourse function.
+More precisely, we consider how syntax reflects a different semantic content and a different discourse function.

 Keywords